how to make a demo reel

 Don't worry about uploading your reel anywhere else.
 Putting it onto little-known websites or hosting servers is useless because when you send the link out,

-.
+casting directors will be leery of clicking it for fear of getting a virus.
 With YouTube and Vimeo, they're so recognizable that clicking the link won't be a problem at all.

 Parting Advice